petbrueck/sdg16_sursol_manual/readme.md

 ### Adust the questionnaire settings

 Once you copied the template, you will be redirected to the script itself.
-As a first step, ssers are advised to adjust the questionnaire settings.
+As a first step, users are advised to adjust the questionnaire settings.
 See [here](https://docs.mysurvey.solutions/questionnaire-designer/interface/settings/) for a detailed description on how to access and adjust the settings.